 04 of 10

-Industrial design is decidedly masculine style typified by raw surfaces like exposed brick and iron work, stone or concrete floors, and an open-plan approach to spaces.
+Industrial design is typified by raw surfaces like exposed brick and iron work, stone or concrete floors, and an open-plan approach to spaces.
 The fun of industrial design is in finding the sophisticated side of these raw spaces.
 Here, it comes in the form of the subtle juxtaposition of textures between the stone floors, brick walls and exposed wooden supports.
 At the bar, a smooth, straight-edged, stone bar top is accompanied by classic-looking bar stools with curved metal legs and wood tops.
 As a finishing touch, the large bouquet of flowers on the dining room table soften the space just enough to keep it from feeling too moody.Continue to 5 of 10 below.

 05 of 10